edwardlavender/patter-workshops/README.md

 <figure>
 <img src="./fig/particle-maps.png"
 alt="patter implements particle filtering and smoothing algorithms.
-The algorithms reconstruct movements, patterns of space use and residency from animal-tracking data, particularly in acoustic telemetry systems" />
+The algorithms reconstruct movements, patterns of space use and residency from animal-tracking data, particularly in acoustic telemetry systems." />
 <figcaption aria-hidden="true"><strong><code>patter</code> implements
 particle filtering and smoothing algorithms</strong>.
-The algorithms reconstruct movements, patterns of space use and residency from animal-tracking data, particularly in acoustic telemetry systems</figcaption>
+The algorithms reconstruct movements, patterns of space use and residency from animal-tracking data, particularly in acoustic telemetry systems.</figcaption>
 </figure>

 # Dependencies